EraseMugshots | How to Remove Mugshots from the Internet

 Is It Illegal to Charge Money for a Mugshot Removal?

-Due to new laws and state statutes, it can be illegal for the same website to charge for removal after they posted your information.
+Due to new laws and state statutes, it can be illegal for the same website to charge for removal after they posted your arrest information.

 Website owners are not allowed to post your mugshot unwillingly and then reach out to you demanding payment.
 Before Erase Mugshots was established they were no way to have a third-party website remove criminal records from the internet.